eddyxwu/ligand-docking/README.md

 python3 generator/gen_ligand_docking_scene.py
 ```

-Downloads the crystal structure and builds the complete scene (146 particles,
+Downloads the crystal structure and produces the JSON scene file (which atoms become which beads, the sugar's bond topology, the staged starting pose) that the engine ultimately simulates.
-25 bonds) from scratch.

 ## What's here